hu4132231/api-testing-practice/README.md

 * API method and endpoint
 * Test objective
 * Test case ID
+* Test type, such as positive, negative, boundary, or mock API behavior check
 * Test description
 * Request details
 * Expected results
 * Validation points
+* Notes about API behavior and limitations where applicable

 This helps keep the testing process organized and makes the project easier to review, maintain, and trace.